SageSir/alx-system_engineering-devops/0x00-shell_basics/README.md

 7.0 The file "7-movethatfile" runs a script that moves a file from /tmp/betty to /tmp/my_first_directory The file "8-firstdelete" deletes the file betty in the  /tmp/my_first_directory The file "9-firstdirdeletion" deletes the directory "my_first_directory" from the /tmp folder
+10. The file "10-back" changes the working directory to the previous one